QiGaoCode/TinDogWebExample/README.md

 web page which uses Bootstrap HTML and CSS
-The github web: https://qigaocode.github.io/TinDogWebExample/ update the web
+The github web: https://qigaocode.github.io/TinDogWebExample/

-！
-very simple example。
+This is a very simple example to review .